joshmoody24/multi-cam-sprite-renderer/README.md

 multi-cam-sprite-renderer is a Blender plugin for pre-rendering normal-mapped sprites from 3D models.

-This allows for 2D sprites which dynamically response to lighting
+The resulting 2D sprites can dynamically respond to lighting

 ## Example